February Updates

 - Eliminated unused roles and refined role titles for clarity.

-- Removed the L$1 join fee, which was originally implemented to deter spammers and/or beggars.
+- Removed the L$1 join fee, which was initially implemented to deter spammers and/or beggars.

 Internal Improvements